 What do you do with my information?

 We are very careful with any information you provide to us.
-We will NEVER share your contact information with others, and will ONLY use it to contact you for research purposes.
+If the survey is not anonymous, we will NEVER share your contact information with others, and will ONLY use it to contact you for research purposes.
 We take special care to make sure all of the data are kept secure and confidential.
 Find out more HERE.